yusufaras104/python_1/README.md

 ## _ Python Projects _ 1

-I am preparing different projects using the Django web tool, but I have some mistakes and mistakes in these projects.
+I am preparing different projects using the Python, but I have some mistakes and mistakes in these projects.
 Good projects will come as soon as possible.